telerik/maui-docs/controls/templatedpicker/templatedpicker-styling.md

 }
 ```

-add the following data item for the second spinner:
+Add the following data item for the second spinner:

 <snippet id='templatedpicker-city-businessmodel' />
 ```C#